monash-human-power/MHP-website/src/markdown/about.md

 meta_page_description: About MHP
 blocks:
   - heading: Who We Are
-    description: "Monash Human Power is a student-led engineering team from Monash University in Melbourne, Australia.
-Since 2015 we have been designing, manufacturing, and racing fully-faired human-powered vehicles (HPVs) to push the limits of human speed. "
+    description: Monash Human Power is a student-led engineering team based at Monash University in Melbourne, Australia.
+Since 2015 we have been designing, manufacturing, and racing fully-faired human-powered vehicles (HPVs) to push the limits of human speed.
     buttonText: Meet the members
     image: ../images/battle_mountain_group.jpg
     href: /team
     id: team
   - heading: Our Mission
-    description: Our team is aiming to break the Australian HPV F200 land speed record of 96.7 km/h, as well as represent Australia at the World Human Powered Vehicle Speed Challenge in Nevada.
-We take pride in developing industry-ready graduates through our collaborative design and manufacturing process.
-We believe that HPVs provide a relevant and immersive framework for learning STEM and we use this framework to promote sustainability in schools.
+    description: Our team’s vision is to make the fastest HPV in Australia, and eventually the world.
+We’re hoping to break the HPV land-speed record in Australia (currently 96.7km/h) having ridden at faster speeds during the 2023 World Human Powered Speed Challenge, an international competition in the U.S. which we plan to return to in 2025.
+With support from Monash University and the Engineering faculty, we strive to provide a space where Monash students can develop valuable, real-world experience which they can carry on into their careers.
+Alongside our technical goals, we also aim to promote STEAM to the wider community within the framework of HPVs through school outreach programs.
     buttonText: See the bike
     image: ../images/our-mission.jpeg
     href: /bike